stefan-ernst/storymapping-site/docs/troubleshooting.md

 ### The Release button is not visible

-You might be using a Next-Gen project where the Release feature is not enabled.
+You might be using a project where the Release feature is not enabled.
 Please go to the Project Administration -> Features and enable Releases.

 ### The Sprint button is not visible

-In Next-Gen projects, it is possible that Sprint feature is disabled.
+In team managed projects, it is possible that the Sprint feature is disabled.
 See above for the same problem with the Release feature.
 If you are using a Classic Project (or using Server or Data Center), the selected agile board might not support Sprints or you do not have Manage Sprints permission.